-Sir John was born on the 23rd July 1936.
-His father joined the teaching staff in 1937 and Sir John followed the family tradition and was a pupil here from 1944-49 before going up to Eton.
-He cut his teeth in teaching at Cothill House near Oxford before joining his father’s Common Room at Saint Ronan’s to teach principally Geography and Maths.
+Sir John was born on the 23rd July, 1936.
+His father joined the teaching staff in 1937 and Sir John followed the family tradition and was a pupil here from 1944-49, before going up to Eton.
+He cut his teeth teaching at Cothill House near Oxford before joining his father’s Common Room at Saint Ronan’s, to teach principally Geography and Maths.

-On his return to the school as a teacher, he began the tradition of allowing the pupils into his study during break time that many subsequent generations will remember.
-The study at that time was in what is now the school shop and more keen eyed observers will notice the hidden speakers in the walls through which records used to be played.
+On his return to the school, as a teacher, he allowed the pupils into his study during break time, a tradition that subsequent generations will remember.
+The study at that time was in what is now the school shop and more keen-eyed observers will notice the hidden speakers in the walls, through which records used to be played.

-Sir John was joined on the staff by his wife Roberta, “Bobbie” who took over the teaching of Divinity from Sir Richard.
-With their children Richard and David the family lived in a flat in the middle of school in the term time and in the Lodge at the end of the drive in the holidays which eventually involved well over 100 moves.
+Sir John was joined on the staff by his wife Roberta, ‘Bobbie’, who took over the teaching of Divinity from Sir Richard.
+With their children, Richard and David, the family lived in a flat in the middle of school in the term time and in the Lodge at the end of the drive in the holidays.
+This arrangement eventually involved well over 100 moves.

-Despite this enthusiasm for technology, also documented in the hundreds of photos taken and developed in what is now the water closet, it was always the whole individual that the school looked to develop producing rounded competent pupils who would be well equipped for the challenges faced in the rest of their education and life beyond it.
+Despite this enthusiasm for technology, also documented in the hundreds of photos taken and developed in what is now the water closet, it was always the whole individual that the school looked to develop, producing rounded competent pupils who would be well-equipped for the challenges faced in the rest of their education and in life beyond it.

-In the last couple of years of his headmastership the change to charitable status was achieved which provided essential benefits to the School and made sure that it could continue into the future.
+In the last couple of years of his Headmastership, the change to charitable status was achieved, providing the school with essential benefit and making sure it could continue into the future.

-On their retirement Sir John and Lady Vassar-Smith moved to Oxfordshire.
-They continue to take a keen interest in the School albeit from afar and manage a visit most years usually combining it with a stay with Sir John’s sister, Juliet, who lives in Hawkhurst.
-Their eldest son, Richard has continued the family tradition in working at Saint Ronan’s.
-He is now the Head of Science and he keeps the rest of the family posted so they all know what’s going on!
+On their retirement, Sir John and Lady Vassar-Smith moved to Oxfordshire.
+They continue to take a keen interest in the School, albeit from afar, and manage a visit most years, usually combining it with a stay with Sir John’s sister, Juliet, who lives in Hawkhurst.
+Their eldest son, Richard, has continued the family tradition of working at Saint Ronan’s.
+He is now the Head of Science and he keeps the rest of the family posted so that they all know what’s going on!